 SaskCulture supports engagement in cultural experience.
-SaskCulture will value:

-the diversity of the cultural community and its ability to provide a wide range of cultural experiences to the people of Saskatchewan.
+- the diversity of the cultural community and its ability to provide a wide range of cultural experiences to the people in Saskatchewan; and - Indigenous peoples' cultural revitalization and sustained cultural exchange.

-SaskCulture will be responsive to Saskatchewan people.
+SaskCulture will be responsive to people within Saskatchewan.